T

 shopping

-A trendy, tree-lined street in the Sinsa-dong area, known for its upscale boutiques, chic cafes, and art galleries.
-It's a popular spot for fashion-forward locals and visitors.
+A stylish tree-lined street in the trendy Sinsa-dong neighborhood, known for its upscale boutiques, independent designer shops, chic cafes, and art galleries.
+It's the perfect place to indulge in some window shopping or find unique fashion items and accessories.

-Take the subway to Sinsa Station (Line 3).
+A short subway ride from the museum to Sinsa Station (Line 3).

 3. Afternoon